hollowdll/database-system/README.md

 # Overview

-Small document-oriented NoSQL database engine built with Rust.
+Small NoSQL document database system built with Rust.

 No database server.
-The engine can be included as a library to a client application.
+The database engine is embedded to the application using it.
+If you are familiar with SQLite, the concept is similar to it.

-Databases are stored to single database files that contain everything the database needs.
+Databases are stored to local database files in binary format.
+The database engine uses Protocol Buffers data format to store data.

-Currently there is only a CLI client but a GUI client is being planned.
+Currently there are 3 main components:
+- `engine` - The database engine
+- `shell` - The database shell
+- `driver` - Database driver to use in Rust applications

+No releases yet.

+# Documentation

+For more information and to get started, read the [docs](./docs)

+> **NOTE**
+>
-NOTE!
-This project is in early development and code will likely change a lot.
+> Documentation is not final.
+This is still in early development.
-Currently documentation is very limited because things keep changing.

-# Data storage
+# License

-The engine uses Protocol Buffers for storing data.
-Protocol Buffers is a very fast and efficient data format for serialized structured data.
-It replaced the previously used JSON, as JSON wasn't very fast for large database files.
+This project is licensed under MIT license.
+It is guaranteed to stay 100% free and open source.